Knosper/My-Dear-Imgui-example/README.md

-# My Dear ImGui Example
+# My Dear ImGui Example (This is meant to serve as a starting point)

-This project is a comprehensive example of using Dear ImGui in a C++ project to create a rich and interactive GUI.
+This project is my example of using Dear ImGui in a C++ project to create a interactive GUI.
 It is designed as a starting point for anyone looking to integrate Dear ImGui into their C++ applications.
 The project structure is well-organized, and it includes a variety of GUI components and utility functions to manage data and application state. https://github.com/ocornut/imgui

 ## Features

 - **Dear ImGui Integration:** Seamless integration of the Dear ImGui library for creating complex and portable graphical interfaces.
 - **Modular Code:** The project is organized into separate modules for GUI components, data management, and utility functions, making the codebase easy to navigate and extend.
-- **Set of GUI Components:** Includes examples of various ImGui widgets and custom windows to kickstart your GUI development.
 - **Makefile for Easy Compilation:** The project includes a Makefile for easy building and running on various platforms.

 ## Getting Started